 Top-down budgeting is a crucial method of preparing a budget for an organization or a company.
 Under this method, the senior management prepares a high-level budget on the basis of the company’s objectives.
-The top management then allocates the amounts for the individual departments, who use those numbers to prepare their own budget.
+The top management then allocates the amounts for the individual departments, who use those numbers to prepare their budget.

-How a Top-down Budget is Prepared?
+How is a Top-down Budget Prepared?

 Process of Top-down Budgeting

 The top-level management will meet to decide on the targets for sales, expenses, and profits.
 Next, the finance department will allocate these targets to other business departments.
-After this, each department prepares its own budget.
+After this, each department prepares its budget.

 Each department will then come up with a detailed budget, indicating how it will hit the revenue target and at what cost.
 For instance, the number of products they will sell, how much staff they will need, and more.

 All such detailed budgets from the individual departments are then sent back to the finance department.
-The finance department then approves them if they are in-line with the overall objectives of the company.
+The finance department then approves them if they are in line with the overall objectives of the company.
 The finance department may also ask for some revisions if they believe the department’s budget is deviating from the set goals.

 After the finance department finalizes all the things, the budgets are put in the system.
 Going forward, monthly reports are generated to compare the actual results from the planned ones.